An efficient sum of squares nonnegativity certificate for quaternary quartic: Reduction to a real zero case

-As an orthogonal change of coordinates (e.g. the inverse $G$ of the one in Lemma 1 (i)) respects sos decompositions, and as $g(1,0,0,0)=0$, we obtain, applying $G$ to the both sizes of \eqref{soswith0}, the following.
+As an orthogonal change of coordinates (e.g. the inverse $G$ of the one in Lemma \ref{lem1}(i)) respects s.o.s. decompositions, and as $g(1,0,0,0)=0$, we obtain, applying $G$ to the both sizes of \eqref{soswith0}, the following.